debatelab/practical-deliberation-llms/experiments/re_sampling_stability/README.md

 We fix a stochastic **deliberator** (e.g. an LLM with sampling enabled) with parameters $\theta$.
-For a given problem $(S, C)$, repeated calls to this deliberator with the same input and non-zero temperature yield different reasoning traces $r$ (we treat these as i.i.d. samples of internal reasoning).
+For a given problem $(S, C)$, repeated calls to this deliberator with the same input and non-zero temperature yield different reasoning traces $r$ (we treat these as i.i.d. sampled deliberations).

 Given a particular trace $r$, we view the deliberator as inducing a stochastic **policy** over options, denoted $\pi_\theta(c \mid S, C, r)$, which gives the